unionai-oss/unionml/README.md

 # µlearn

-_"micro·learn"_: the easiest way to build and deploy machine learning services
+_"micro·learn"_: the microframework for building and deploying machine learning services

 ## Build the Documentation